babylonchain/babylon/docs/staking-script.md

 In the entire Bitcoin staking process, two parties are involved: one is called the Bitcoin Staker, and the other is called the Finality Provider.

-- **Bitcoin Staker**: A Bitcoin Staker is a person who owns Bitcoin and chooses to lock up their Bitcoin for a set period of time to secure a PoS chain.
+- **Bitcoin Staker**: A Bitcoin Staker is an entity identified by `<StakerPk>` staking scripts.
+Given that staking transaction can be funded from arbitrary unspent transaction output, this makes staker controller of the stake during the staking duration.
 - **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.